suryaanoragajy/MarkdownTutorial/README.md

 ```
 ![alt text](image_file_path "title")
 ```
-Here, alt text is the alternative text for the image, which is displayed if the image is not loaded or cannot be displayed. image_file_path is the file path or URL of the image.
-You can also provide an optional title for the image, which is displayed when the mouse pointer is over the image.
 `alt text` (alternative text) adalah teks yang akan muncul jika gambar tidak dapat ditampilkan. `image_file_path` adalah path atau URL dari foto. `"title"` adalah judul dari gambar yang akan muncul ketika kursor berada di gambar.
 Selain itu juga dapat dituliskan dalam format HTML
 ```
 <p><img src="URL"/></p>